 Important alignments often occur at the solstices and equinoxes.
 Many sites are constructed so that the sun will rise, set, or reach its zenith (maximum height) in alignment with a certain part of the monument at these special times of the year.

 For example, at Stonehenge the rising sun at the summer solstice shines directly into the center of the altar, between two heel stones, and the sun at its zenith shines directly overhead the monument.
-At Giza in Egypt, during the spring Equinox, the sun sets directly between the two largest pyramids and appears to crown the sphinx.
+At Giza in Egypt, the sun sets directly between the two largest pyramids and appears to crown the sphinx on the summer solstice, while on the spring equinox, the sphinx gazes directly at the rising sun.
 Similarly at the spring equinox, the sun climbs and crowns the tallest tower at the temple of Angkor Wat.

 Other sites are designed so the sun will enter the monument and illuminate it.
 At the winter solstice, the rising sun enters a cross-shaped chamber within the monument at Newgrange, illuminating it with light.
 At the summer solstice sunrise, a similar effect occurs at the Ajanta Caves in India, where the sun penetrates a particular cave and shines directly on a statue of the ascending Buddha.